sjain882/OMSI-Presentation-Tools/.github/README.md

 - Compatibility with OMSI 2 v2.2.032 ("Tram compatible" patch) and v2.3.004 (latest version)
 - Toggle overriding of the FoV (Field-of-View) of the Free Map (F4) Camera to a custom value (1.0-150.0°)
 - Works when multiple instances of OMSI 2 are running (don't ask why, it **[just works™](https://github.com/sjain882/OMSI-Presentation-Tools/raw/main/.github/Multi-instance.png?raw=true)**)
-- Can be injected into Omsi.exe (saves relaunching OMSI if you forgot to install - can take up to 10 mins on larger installs)
+- Can be injected into Omsi.exe (in the main menu - saves relaunching OMSI if you forgot to install - can take up to 10 mins on larger installs)

 ‎
 ## Planned features (hopefully):